KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Experimental Results

 \subsection{LM Generation Throughput}

-Table~\ref{tab:main_throughput_16k_32k} presents generation throughput with batch sizes ranging from 1 to 16 and context lengths of 16K and 32K.
-All, except FlexGen and vLLM, use a fixed in-memory KV cache budget of 300~MiB per batch.
+Tab.~\ref{tab:main_throughput_16k_32k} presents generation throughput with batch sizes ranging from 1 to 16 and context lengths of 16K and 32K.
+All, except FlexGen and vLLM, use a fixed per-batch KV memory budget of $1/13$ of the full KV cache (see setting A in Tab.~\ref{tab:kv_cache_mem_compare}).
 FlexGen is unconstrained, as it offloads the full KV cache, while vLLM serves a throughput baseline under idealized memory.
 Loki and InfiniGen perform similarly due to their fine-grained per-token and per-head design, which yields poor I/O efficiency; their results are averaged for brevity. \DesignName outperforms all other offloading methods across storage devices while maintaining the best generation quality (Sec.~\ref{subsec:gen_quality}).
-Throughput remains stable across context lengths from 16K to 32K since the number of selected KV entries is fixed, making reuse largely independent of sequence length.
+Throughput remains stable across context lengths from 16K to 32K since the number of selected KV entries is fixed, making I/O latency largely independent of sequence length.

 FlexGen, Loki, and InfiniGen achieve only up to 1.9 and 0.1 tokens/s on NVMe and eMMC respectively due to heavy disk traffic (FlexGen) or poor bandwidth utilization (Loki and InfiniGen). \DesignName sustains 6.9 tokens/s (NVMe) and 5.9 tokens/s (eMMC) with batch size 1 at 16K context, rising to 35.1 and 15.8 tokens/s at batch size 8.
 On NVMe, throughput continues to scale, reaching 46.1 tokens/s at batch size 16, while eMMC saturates due to its limited bandwidth.
 Even under saturation, \DesignName maintains significant speedups over competing baselines.
 Variants of InfiniGen (InfiniGen* and InfiniGen*+ru) offer moderate improvements but remain far behind \SystemName.
 For instance, at batch size 4 and 16K context on eMMC, InfiniGen*+ru achieves 5.2 tokens/s versus 16.2 tokens/s for \DesignName, a 3.1$\times$ gain.
-These results confirm the efficiency of our grouped KV predictor.
+These results confirm the effectiveness of the grouped KV access pattern we designed.

 Finally, \DesignName can sometimes surpass vLLM on NVMe at large batch sizes or contexts by carefully trading LM generation accuracy for throughput.
 At context length 16K and batch size 16, it is 1.2$\times$ faster while using 11.0$\times$ less KV memory.
 Whereas vLLM saturates once its 31~GiB cache limit is exceeded, \DesignName delivers up to 2.0$\times$ higher throughput with substantially less KV cache memory at an increased 32K context length, a benefit that grows with workload scale.